-The Directors of the Bank ("the Directors") are responsible on behalf of Industrial and Commercial Bank of China (NZ) Limited for compliance with the Order, including clause 21 of the order which requires information relating to the capital adequacy and regulatory liquidity requirements prescribed in Schedule 9 of the Order to be included in the Bank's Disclosure Statement, for the identification of risks that may threaten compliance with clause, controls that would mitigate those risks and monitoring ongoing compliance.
+The Directors of the Bank ('the Directors') are responsible on behalf of the Bank for compliance with the Order, including clause 21 of the Order which requires information relating to the capital adequacy and regulatory liquidity requirements prescribed in Schedule 9 of the Order to be included in the Bank's Disclosure Statement.
+This responsibility includes the identification of risks that may threaten compliance requirements identified above being met and the design, implementation and maintenance of internal controls relevant to mitigating those risks and monitoring ongoing compliance.